Simon Wessely: Military health

 While this work, Wessely's evidence to the Lloyd Inquiry, and the work of other investigators was crucial in categorising Gulf War syndrome as a verifiable consequence of service in the Gulf, which resulted in affected Gulf War veterans being able to receive war pensions, Wessely does not believe that Gulf War syndrome exists as a distinct illness, stating "Is there a problem?
-Yes there is.
+Yes, there is.
 Is it Gulf War syndrome or isn't it?
-I think that's a statistical and technical question that's of minor interest".
-His and many other groups failed to show the existence of a discrete syndrome related to Gulf War service, as a result of which he prefers the term "Gulf War Illnesses" or "Gulf War health effects". which might have at least in part being triggered by stress, specifically troops' anxiety about chemical weapons and vaccines, as well as misinformation about Gulf War syndrome.
+I think that's a statistical and technical question that's of minor interest."
+His and many other groups failed to show the existence of a discrete syndrome related to Gulf War service, as a result of which he prefers the term "Gulf War Illnesses" or "Gulf War health effects", which might have at least in part being triggered by stress, specifically soldiers' anxiety about chemical weapons and vaccines, as well as misinformation about Gulf War syndrome.

-In 1998 Wessely co founded the King's Centre for Military Health (KCMHR) with social scientist Professor Christopher Dandeker (King's Centre for Military Health Research (kcmhr.org).
-Following the 2003 invasion of Iraq, and mindful of the problems that had arisen with Gulf War Illnesses, they began a new long term study of the possible impact of this new deployment on the health and well being of UK Armed Forces deployed to Iraq.
-This study has continued to the present day, and is the main source of information on the short, medium and long term effects of the deployment to Iraq (Op TELIC and subsequently Afghanistan (Op HERRICK).
+In 1998, Wessely co-founded the King's Centre for Military Health (KCMHR) with social scientist Professor Christopher Dandeker.
+Following the 2003 invasion of Iraq, and mindful of the problems that had arisen with Gulf War Illnesses, they began a new long-term study of the possible impact of this new deployment on the health and well being of UK armed forces deployed to Iraq.
+This study has continued to the present day, and is the main source of information on the short-, medium- and long-term effects of the deployment to Iraq (Op TELIC and subsequently Afghanistan (Op HERRICK).

-Early results showed that there had been no "Iraq War Syndrome", despite the fact that the Forces had received similar drugs and vaccinations to protect against chemical and biological warfare.
-Improvements in record keeping now showed that both anthrax and multiple vaccinations were not associated with medium or long term ill health.
-KCMHR did not find an early and anticipated "tidal wave" or "tsumani" of PTSD in Regulars post deployment, but did show that reservists experienced more frequent and prolonged ill health that Regulars.
-As a consequence of this MOD created a new specific mental health programme for reservists.
-However, by ten and then 20 years, PTSD rates had increased overall (from 4 to 8%), with the greatest increase in those who had been in direct combat roles, and had now left the Services (15%).
+Early results showed that there had been no "Iraq War Syndrome", despite the fact that the forces had received similar drugs and vaccinations to protect against chemical and biological warfare.
+Improvements in record-keeping now showed that both anthrax and multiple vaccinations were not associated with medium- or long-term ill health.
+KCMHR did not find an early and anticipated "tidal wave" or "tsumani" of PTSD in regulars post deployment, but did show that reservists experienced more frequent and prolonged ill health that Regulars.
+As a consequence of this, the MOD created a new specific mental health programme for reservists.
+However, by 10 and then 20 years, PTSD rates had increased overall (from 4 to 8%), with the greatest increase in those who had been in direct combat roles, and had now left the Services (15%).

-KCMHR, has become a leading centres in military health research globally.
-In two recent citation analyses Wessely was rated the most published author on military health, with his colleagues Professors Fear and Greenberg in third and fourth place globally.
+KCMHR has become a leading centres in military health research globally.
+In two recent citation analyses, Wessely was rated the most published author on military health, with his colleagues Professors Fear and Greenberg in third and fourth place globally.